-Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards
+Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards on Internal Control Over Compliance Required by the Uniform Guidance Schedule of Expenditures of Federal Awards - year ended December 31.
+201 7 Notes to Schedule of Expenditures of Federal Awards - year ended December 3 1.
+2017 Schedule of Findings and Questioned Costs

-Independent Auditors' Report on the Schedule of Expenditures of Federal Awards Independent Auditors' Report on Compliance for Each Major Program and on Internal Control Over Compliance Required by the Uniform Guidance
+Independent Auditors' Report on the Schedule of Expenditures of Federal Awards Independent Auditors' Report on Compliance for Each Major Program and